badass-courses/nerds-ai/README.md

 ```

 ### One Nerd To Bring Them All and In The Darkness Bind Them
 Once you have a BaseNerd you can bind it to an LLM.
 Currently out of the box this library supports OpenAI, Anthropic and Google LLMs.
 The `NerdPlatformBinder` class exposes a `.bindToPlatform(platform, platform_opts?)` method which returns the invocable nerd object that's ready to use.

-It returns an object that looks like this:
+Depending on the output parser specified and which agent_specifier you're using the binding operation will make a bunch of configuration choices and serve up an invocable object that looks like this:

 ```typescript
 type BoundNerd<T extends NerdOutput> = {